guardianproject/info/content/contact/android-python-contractor.md

 This is for projects managed by Hans-Christoph Steiner.
 We work in Vienna, Austria so ideally you work in a similar time zone, but that is not a requirement.
 We work in English but our team members speak many languages.
 Work is contract-based but with the possibility to shift into full-time employment in the future.

-Please reply to <accounting@at.or.at> or find us in any of the regular channels!
+Please reply to <jobs@guardianproject.info> or find us in any of the regular channels!